edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

 ** Examples of backward compatible changes include, but are not limited to the following:**
 * Library Classes
     *  Adding a new library class
+    *  Adding a new function to a library class
     *  Adding a new data structure to a library class header
+    *  Extending or adding new functions or members
 * GUIDs
     *  Adding a new GUID declaration
-    *  Adding a new API to the GUID's header
+    *  Adding a new API to the GUID's header (if applicable)
+    *  Extending or adding new functions or members
 * PROTOCOLS
     * Adding a new PROTOCOL declaration
-    * Adding a new API to the protocol's header
+    * Adding a new field to the protocol's header
+    * Extending or adding new functions or member
 * PPIs
     * Adding a new PPI declaration
-    * Adding a new API to the PPI's header
+    * Adding a new field to the PPI's header
+    * Extending or adding new functions or members
 * PCDs
     * Adding a new PCD declaration
+    * Reordering the PCDs within an Access Method section
     * Modifying the default value of the PCD
     * Updating the ```@PROMPT``` or ```HELP``` strings
     * Allow a PCD to use additional Access Methods (adding **FixedAtBuild** PCD to **PatchableInModule** PCD access methods)